valeriangalliat/photography/beer.md

 ## June 14, 2020, Larouche

-Nothing crazy but it's a beer pic, so it goes here. 😛
+Nothing crazy but it's a beer pic, so it goes here.
+L'Escapade by Boréale, a Belgian-style witbier with 3.5% ABV, nice and refreshing sport beer during a climbing session. 😛

 !P2690091

 ## February 5, 2020, Tremblant

+Yéti, a lager by Belle Gueule.
+I love the label!
+Was a perfect fit for this backcountry ski session in Tremblant.

 <div class="slide">